Chelidonium majus L.

 Bloom Time: Late spring to summer

-Chelidonium majus is a perennial herb, up to 3.9 feet (1.2 m) tall.
-The leaves are pinnate with lobed and wavy-edged margins, up to 11.8 inches (30 cm) long.
-The flowers consist of four yellow petals, each up to 0.4 inch (1 cm) long, with two sepals.
-The flowers appear from late spring to summer in umbelliform cymes of about 4 flowers.
+Chelidonium majus is a perennial herb that grows up to 3.9 feet (1.2 m) tall.
+Leaves are pinnate with lobed and wavy-edged margins and up to 11.8 inches (30 cm) long.
+Flowers consist of four yellow petals, each up to 0.4 inches (1 cm) long with two sepals.
+They appear in umbelliform cymes of about four flowers from late spring to summer.

 How to Grow and Care

-Greater Celandine will grow in almost any soil except waterlogged but it does like a reasonable amount of water.
-Ideal plant for part or full shade but it will grow in full sun in lower zones (6 and 7) provided it has moisture.
-Prefers a rich woodland soil in semi shade with decent moisture.
-It is an excellent choice for growing on partially shaded walls or in rock gardens provided there is a pocket of soil to establish its roots.
-It is a short lived perennial but it will self seed in suitable locations, sometimes aggressively and will take over thin woodland areas if left alone.
+Greater Celandine will grow in almost any soil except waterlogged, but it does like a reasonable amount of water.
+Ideal plant for part or full shade, but it will grow in full sun in lower zones (6 and 7) provided it has moisture.
+Prefers a rich woodland soil in semi-shade with decent moisture.
+It is an excellent choice for growing on partially shaded walls or in rock gardens, provided there is a pocket of soil to establish its roots.
+It is a short-lived perennial, but it will self-seed in suitable locations, sometimes aggressively, and take over thin woodland areas if left alone.

-Germination can be slow and erratic with some seeds taking up to twelve months to sprout.
-Can be sown in place in early spring or late fall.
-If choosing this approach keep weeds in the area to a minimum to allow seeds time to germinate and plants to establish.
-Once the first ones are established they often self seed and proliferate, but this can take several years to achieve.
-Seeds and also be started in pots… – See more at: How to Grow and Care for Greater Celandine.
+Germination can be slow and erratic, with some seeds taking up to twelve months to sprout.
+It can be sown in place in early spring or late fall.
+If choosing this approach, keep weeds in the area to a minimum to allow seeds time to germinate and plants to establish.
+Once the first ones are established, they often self-seed and proliferate, but this can take several years to achieve.
+Seeds and also be started in pots.
+See more at How to Grow and Care for Greater Celandine.